Penal Code § 452 PC is the California statute that makes it a crime recklessly to set fire to or burn any:

 However, acting with a complete disregard for safety may.

-The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest you.
+The Fourth Amendment to the U.S. Constitution says that police must have probable cause that you committed reckless burning before they can arrest you for it.
+Unfortunately, we have seen many law enforcement officers “jump the gun” and take suspects into custody without sufficient evidence.

 Basic reckless burning of personal property under PC 452 is a misdemeanor.5 The potential penalties are: